 Also known as a medial thigh lift, this procedure is designed for patients who have excess skin in the inner thighs.
-This is often combined with liposuction to the area to thin excess fat and then the excess skin is removed either with a groin scar concealed in the groin crease or a vertical scar along the inner thigh depending on the amount and location of the excess skin.
-This can be done as an outpatient and takes about two hours.
+This is often combined with liposuction to the area to thin excess fat.
+Then the excess skin is removed either with a groin scar concealed in the groin crease or a vertical scar along the inner thigh, depending on the amount and location of the excess skin.
+This can be done as an outpatient in our Atlanta office and takes about two hours.

 Thigh Lift Recovery